sjbylo/lab-ocp4/workshop/content/03-get-source-code-running-in-openshift.md

 Push successful
 ```

-< Explain the above. >
+FIXME: Explain the above.

-Get access to the running application....
+To get access to the running application we need to expose it to the outside world.

-Explain route...
+FIXME: Explain route...

 Create and check a route...